Mercury's magnetic field

-Mercury's magnetic field is approximately a magnetic dipole, apparently global, on the planet of Mercury.
+Mercury's magnetic field (or the Hermean magnetic field) is approximately a magnetic dipole, apparently global, on the planet of Mercury.
 Data from Mariner 10 led to its discovery in 1974; the spacecraft measured the field's strength as 1.1% that of Earth's magnetic field.
 The origin of the magnetic field can be explained by dynamo theory.
 The magnetic field is strong enough near the bow shock to slow the solar wind, which induces a magnetosphere.

 Strength

 The magnetic field is about 1.1% as strong as Earth's.
 At the Hermean equator, the relative strength of the magnetic field is around 300 nT, which is weaker than that of Jupiter's moon Ganymede.
 Mercury's magnetic field is weaker than Earth's because its core had cooled and solidified more quickly than Earth's.
 Although Mercury's magnetic field is much weaker than Earth's magnetic field, it is still strong enough to deflect the solar wind, inducing a magnetosphere.
 Because Mercury's magnetic field is weak while the interplanetary magnetic field it interacts with in its orbit is relatively strong, the solar wind dynamic pressure at Mercury's orbit is also three times larger than at Earth.